 This section provides an overview of the priority waterbodies selected for carrying out plankton tow sampling efforts across the province (Table 5).
-The risk of ZQM invasion is based on a combination of risk of introduction and risk of establishment and both are used to identify the priority waterbodies for ZQM sampling listed in Table 5.
-The risk of ZQM introduction is based on human behaviour, such as the potential for introduction through overland transport of watercraft traveling from mussel infested waterbodies.
-The risk of establishment is based on chemical and physical attributes of the waterbody that make it suitable for ZQM survival and establishment.
-Minimum dissolved calcium levels are required in a waterbody to support ZQM shell growth and mean minimum summer temperatures are required to support ZQM reproduction (Stanczykowska 1977; Baker et al. 1993; Sprung 1993; Nichols 1996; McMahon 1996).
-Calcium concentration is considered the most critical environmental variable for ZQM survival and establishment and to delineate risk categories for dreissenid mussel infestation (Neary and Leach 1991; Cohen and Weinstein 1998; Whittier et al. 2008; Wells et al. 2010; Claudi and Prescott 2011; Therriault et al. 2013).
+The risk of invasive mussel invasion is based on a combination of risk of introduction and risk of establishment and both are used to identify the priority waterbodies for sampling listed in Table 5.
+The risk of invasive mussel introduction is based on human behaviour, such as the potential for introduction through overland transport of watercraft traveling from mussel infested waterbodies.
+The risk of establishment is based on chemical and physical attributes of the waterbody that make it suitable for invasive mussel survival and establishment.
+Minimum dissolved calcium levels are required in a waterbody to support invasive mussel shell growth and mean minimum summer temperatures are required to support invasive mussel reproduction (Stanczykowska 1977; Baker et al. 1993; Sprung 1993; Nichols 1996; McMahon 1996).
+Calcium concentration is considered the most critical environmental variable for invasive mussel survival and establishment and to delineate risk categories for invasive mussel infestation (Neary and Leach 1991; Cohen and Weinstein 1998; Whittier et al. 2008; Wells et al. 2010; Claudi and Prescott 2011; Therriault et al. 2013).

-The risk of ZQM establishment was assessed using calcium data with temperature as a lower bound limiting factor; pH was also assessed but excluded from the analysis due to insufficient data coverage at the provincial level.
-The risk of ZQM introduction for waterbodies was estimated using the following variables; the Provincial watercraft inspection data for the 2015-2023 seasons; angler use (DFO 2015 National Angler Survey); the number of marinas on a waterbody, and Transport Canada boating restrictions.
+The risk of invasive mussel establishment was assessed using total and dissolved calcium data from the B.C.
+Environmental Monitoring System (EMS) as the primary variable.
+Risk categories were assigned based on calcium tolerance ranges for zebra and quagga mussels taken from the literature (DFO 2024) (<8mg/L = No risk, 8 to <15mg/L = Low risk, 15 to < 30mg/L = moderate risk and >30mg/L = high risk).
+The risk level was then adjusted if temperature and pH levels were outside the suitable ranges for zebra and quagga mussels.
+The risk of invasive mussel introduction for waterbodies was estimated using the following variables; the Provincial watercraft inspection data for the 2015-2024 seasons; angler use (British Columbia 2022-23 Freshwater Recreational Fishing Survey); the number of marinas on a waterbody, and Transport Canada boating restrictions.
 Multiple datasets were considered during the analysis but not all were included in the final model.
 Each dataset had limitations, selection was primarily based on best representation of risk and spatial coverage at the provincial scale.
 The waterbody priority list is reviewed on an annual basis to assess if new variables and new data are available for inclusion in the model.

-The waterbodies listed in Table 5 have been selected for plankton tow sampling in order to prioritize sampling efforts to the waterbodies ranked at highest risk for dreissenid mussel invasion.
-Substrate samplers and shoreline surveys are still encouraged to be deployed in the waterbodies listed in Table 5 to either complement plankton tow sampling or when plankton tow sampling cannot be completed.
+The waterbodies listed in Table 5 have been prioritized for either bi-weekly or monthly plankton tow sampling or substrate samplers only.
+This is to prioritize sampling efforts to the waterbodies ranked at highest risk for invasive mussel invasion.
+Substrate samplers and shoreline surveys are still encouraged to be deployed in any of the waterbodies listed in Table 5 to either complement plankton tow sampling or when plankton tow sampling cannot be completed.
 Substrate samplers and shoreline surveys are also encouraged to be deployed in waterbodies that are not listed in Table 5 through opportunistic sampling.
 The Ministry must also prioritize resources towards the frequency of sampling, with the highest priority waterbodies selected for bi-weekly sampling as indicated in Table 5.
 Resources must balance the number of priority waterbodies sampled with the frequency and number of sampling locations within a waterbody.
 Therefore not all waterbodies listed in Table 5 may get sampled annually.